Manfred Roeder

 Manfred Richard Kurt Roeder (6 February 1929 – 30 July 2014) was a German lawyer and neo-Nazi terrorist.
-Roeder was a Holocaust denier and an early representative of the Reichsbürger movement.
+Roeder, a Holocaust denier, was described as "one of West Germany's most important neo-Nazis", known for his open support of Nazi Germany and being responsible for a series of bombings targeting foreigners and Holocaust exhibits, most notably the 1980 Hamburg arson attack.
+He is considered an early representative of the Reichsbürger movement.

 Early life

-In 1929, Roeder was born in Berlin-Friedenau to an Evangelical family.
+Roeder was born in Berlin-Friedenau to an Evangelical family.
 His father was an engineer and later a SA-Obersturmführer.
 In 1939, Roeder's father sent him to the National Political Institute of Education in Plön.
-After a confrontiation with the school's director, Roeder was sent to a Heimschule run by the SS in 1943.
+After a confrontation with the school's director, Roeder was sent to a Heimschule run by the SS in 1943.